 - Heat butter in a large skillet over medium-high heat.

 - Sprinkle half the salt and pepper on top of the chicken things.

 - Add chicken thighs to the skillet and brown on both sides, about 2 minutes per side.

 - Remove the chicken thighs and add the lemon, tomatoes, chicken stock, orzo, and remaining salt and pepper to the skillet.
 Stir to combine.

 - Nestle the chicken back into the orzo mixture and bring to a simmer.

 - Cover, reduce heat, and simmer for 10 minutes.
 Remove lid and test temperature of the chicken.

 - Cook, uncovered, until chicken reaches 165 degrees F on an instant-read thermometer.

-- Top with the parsley and serve.
+- Top with the parmesan and parsley and serve.